 We test goodwill for impairment annually (as of the first day of the fourth fiscal quarter), or whenever events occur or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount, by first assessing qualitative factors to determine whether it is more likely than not the fair value of the reporting unit is less than its carrying amount.
 The qualitative assessment evaluates factors including macro-economic conditions, industry-specific and company-specific considerations, legal and regulatory environments and historical performance.
 If it is determined that it is more likely than not the fair value of the reporting unit is greater than its carrying amount, it is unnecessary to perform the quantitative goodwill impairment test.
-If it is determined that it is more likely than not the fair value of the reporting unit is greater than its carrying amount, the quantitative test is performed to identify potential goodwill impairment.
+If it is determined that it is more likely than not that the fair value of the reporting unit is less than its carrying amount, the quantitative test is performed to identify potential goodwill impairment.
 Based on certain circumstances, we may elect to bypass the qualitative assessment and proceed directly to performing the quantitative goodwill impairment test, which compares the estimated fair value of our reporting units to their related carrying values, including goodwill.
-Impairment is indicated if the estimated fair value of our two reporting unit is less than its carrying value, and an impairment charge is recognized for the differential.
-Our goodwill impairment analysis also includes a company's total market capitalization.
+Impairment is indicated if the estimated fair value of the reporting unit is less than its carrying value, and an impairment charge is recognized for the differential.
+Our goodwill impairment analysis also includes a comparison of the aggregate estimated fair value of our two reporting segments to the Company's total market capitalization.